microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

     - cracking an executable to look for symbols is probably the last thing shells want to do
         - we could provide an API to determine whether to wait or return?
     - fragile, somewhat silly, exporting symbols from EXEs is annoying and uncommon

+An earler version of this specification offered the **always** allocation policy, with the following behaviors:

+* A GUI subsystem application would always get a console window.
+* A command-line shell would not wait for it to exit before returning a prompt.

+It was cut because a GUI application that wants a console window can simply attach to an existing console session or allocate a new one.
+We found no compelling use case that would require the forced allocation of a console session outside of the application's code.

 ### Links